• Skip to main content

 Fabrics & Materials

 Effective waterproofing starts with the fabric.
-All the rain jackets reviewed here use either a 2-, 2.5- or 3-layer shell.
+All the waterproof jackets reviewed here use either a 2-, 2.5- or 3-layer shell.
 Where it gets confusing is that all three share the same basic design principles.
 It’s not always easy to spot the differences at a quick glance.

 Hood & Face Fabric